-For additional details, see Global Access Control Policy.
+For additional details, see "Global Access Control Policy" in the Configuration Reference.

-Data Encryption
+Chapter 13 Data Encryption

 DS directory servers can encrypt directory data in backend files on disk.
 This keeps the data confidential until it is accessed by a directory client.